-Do Speed Bumps Curb Speed Investment?
-Evidence from a Pilot Experiment
+Do Speed Bumps Curb Low-Latency Investment?
+Evidence From a Laboratory Market

 Exchanges implement intentional trade delays to limit the harmful impact of low-latency trading.
 Do such "speed bumps" curb investment in fast trading technology?
 Data is scarce since trading technologies are proprietary.
-We build an experimental trading platform where participants face speed bumps and can invest in fast trading and private signal technologies.
-A pilot experiment study with financial markets students suggests that the introduction of a speed bump reduces investment in low-latency technology by 22%.
-However, conditional on implementation, a one standard-deviation longer speed bump increases investment in low-latency technology by 11%, as fast speculators compete with each other.
+We build an experimental trading platform where participants face speed bumps and can invest in fast trading technology.
+We find that asymmetric speed bumps, on average, reduce investment in speed by only 20%.
+Increasing the magnitude of the speed bump by one standard deviation further reduces low-latency investment by 8.33%.
+Finally, introducing a symmetric speed bump leads to the same investment level as no speed bump at all.

 Keywords: high-frequency trading, experimental finance, speed bumps, trading technology